How To Install, Create and Run Python Programs on Android

 1. It offers full TKinter support for Graphical User Interface.

-2. It is a feature-rich Terminal Emulator which comes with the read-line backing.
+2. It is a feature-rich Terminal Emulator that comes with a read-line backing.

 3. Examples are available out of the box for quick learning.